 - Temple Bar was associated with a celebration following the defeat of the Spanish Armada in 1588 and the funeral of Lord Nelson in 1806

 - The heads of executed traitors used to be displayed above the central arch

 - Temple Bar was moved to Theobald’s Park near Waltham Cross in 1878, but returned in 2004 to London’s Paternoster Square

 All the directors are independent and members of the audit and nomination committees.

 Richard Wyatt was appointed a Director in 2017 and became Chairman in May 2023.
-He is a former Group Managing Director at Schroders, Lazard and is a Partner at Rothschild and Co.
-He was Chairman of the media agency Engine Group and served on the Regulatory Decisions Committee of the FSA.
-He is currently a global partner of Rothschild & Co, chairman of Loudwater Partners Limited and London Contemporary Music Festival and a director of a number of other companies.
+He is a former Group Managing Director at Schroders and a Partner at Lazard.
+He was chairman of the media agency Engine Group and served on the Regulatory Decisions Committee of the FSA.
+He is currently a global partner of Rothschild & Co, chairman of Loudwater Partners Limited and a director of a number of other companies.